DonWachsmalstift/Desy_Felix_2023/logbook_day_3.md

 we started the H at 14:14 (frame 329) ca. 8 ml/min
-14.45 (image 390) Beamdump, we started He flushing as soon as we noticed and leave temperature and measurements going 15:16 (image 454) Beam is BACKBABY but Ion chamber is not completly back (so lower intensity in images)
+14.45 (image 390) Beamdump, we started He flushing as soon as we noticed and leave temperature and measurements going 15:16 (image 454) Beam is BACKBABY but Ion chamber is not completly back (so lower intensity in images) 15:31 (image 484) we put on hydrogen again and check if the images look like befor 15:38 (image 499) we put He on and start heating to 450, peak positions are all the same shouldnt have hapenned anything in the sample during beamdump